bitbonsai/telescopy/README.md

 ## TODO

- * improve options to updat existing mirror
  * allow parsing of inline styles
- * allow hooking new html parser functions and disabling default ones
- * hide/avoid error when symlink already exists
  * stats: add count of existing files and keep updated
- * find better way to compress querystring than base64 (must be predictable)
+ * find better way to compress querystring than base64 (must be deterministic)
- * export and import settings to folder and do not delete on cleanLocal, then allow loading project from local path alone
+ * traffic stats, by mime
+ * allow processResourceLink() call to skip url filter (allow filtering based on context, not url)
+ * add index link or getter for homepage file based on httpEntry
+ * fix encoding bug
+ * add wait/randomwait between requests
+ * include 404 and other error status codes in stats